OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_createlink.md

 * Links created using this action do not expire unless a default expiration policy is enforced for the organization.
 * Links are visible in the sharing permissions for the item and can be removed by an owner of the item.
-* Links always point to the current version of a item unless the item is checked out (SharePoint only).
+* Links always point to the current version of a item unless the item is checked out.

 <!-- {
   "type": "#page.annotation",